albandiguer/dotfiles/aws-infra/README.md

 ## TF version

-`niv` is used to lock the nixpkgs-unstable version so we get a predictible tf
+`niv` is used to lock the nixpkgs-unstable version

 more here
 https://github.com/nmattia/niv#update